P-p-H-d/mlib/README.md

 * ERASE\_KEY (container, key) --> bool: Erase the object associated to the key 'key' within the container.
 Return true if successful, false if the key is not found.
 * GET\_SIZE (container) --> size_t: Return the number of elements in the container.
 * PUSH(container, obj) : Push 'object' into 'container'.
 How & where it is pushed is container dependent.
 * POP(&obj, container) : Pop an object from 'container' and save it in '*obj' if obj is not NULL (giving back the ownership to the caller).
 Which object is popped is container dependent.
-It is assumed that there is at least one object in the container.
+The container shall have at least one object.
 * PUSH_MOVE(container, &obj) : Push and move the object '*obj' into 'container'.
 How it is pushed is container dependent but '*obj' is cleared afterward.
 * POP_MOVE(&obj, container) : Pop an object from 'container' and **init & move** it in '*obj'.
 Which object is popped is container dependent. '*obj' shall be uninitialized.
-Undefined behavior is there is no object in the container.
+The container shall have at least one object.
 * SPLICE\_BACK(containerDst, containerSrc, it): Move the object referenced by the iterator 'it' from the container 'containerSrc' into 'containerDst'.
 Where it is moved is container dependent (it is however likely to be just like for the PUSH method).
 Afterward 'it' references the next item in 'containerSrc'.
 * SPLICE\_AT(containerDst, itDst, containerSrc, itSrc): Move the object referenced by the iterator 'itSrc' from the container 'containerSrc' just after the object referenced by the iterator 'itDst' in the container 'containerDst'.
 If 'itDst' doesn't reference a valid object (end value), it is inserted as the first item of the container (See method 'INSERT').
 Afterward 'itSrc' references the next item in the container 'containerSrc'and 'itDst' references the moved item in the container 'containerDst'.
 * IT\_TYPE() --> type: Return the type of an iterator object of this container.